Ellie Whiteaker: Early life

 Whiteaker was born in Kalamunda, Western Australia.
 As a small child she moved with her family to Kalgoorlie, where she completed her primary school education.
 Whiteaker attended high school at Comet Bay College, in Rockingham's Secret Harbour.

 She initially attended the University of Western Australia, but completed her studies at Monash University, graduating with a Bachelor of Arts in 2018.
 While a student, she was president of WA Young Labor.

 Career

 Whiteaker formerly worked as a campaign organiser for UnionsWA, as an organiser for the AMWU, and as an adviser to Senator Louise Pratt.

 In 2018, she was elected Assistant State Secretary to the WA State Branch of the Labor Party.
 She was re-elected in 2021.
 She assumed position of State Secretary upon resignation of then incumbent Tim Picton in the WA Labor state executive on 11 July 2022.
 She also became the WA Labor Party's first female party secretary.

 In 2024, Whiteaker was preselected as a WA Labor candidate for the Australian Senate in the 2025 federal election and was selected for the number one spot on the ticket.
-She was successfully elected and will begin her term on 1 July 2025.
+She was successfully elected and began her term on 1 July 2025.